Dywangxin/Dywangxin.github.io/index.md

 I am a PhD student in the College of Computer, National University of Defense Technology (NUDT).
 I am currently a visiting student in School of Computing, National University of Singapore (NUS).

 # Research
-My research is mainly about graph mining.
-Specifically, I am interested in community detection, graph embedding, and quantum-walk-based methods for graph mining.
+My research is mainly about graph mining, including community detection and graph embedding.
+I am particularly interested in quantum-walk-based methods for graph mining.

 # Education
 - 2018.03- College of Computer Science, National University of Defense Technology, PhD in Computer Science and Technology